simone-viozzi/Windows-reg-key/README.md

 # Windows-reg-key
-some useful windows reg key to add terminal and git bash to the right click menu
+some useful windows reg key to add terminal, WSL console and git bash to the right click menu